Kogi people: Cosmology and socio-religious concepts

-Funerary customs
+Funerary Customs

 The Mamos participate in various rituals to celebrate the individual's life cycle from birth to death.
 These ceremonies include offerings, dances, and other ritual affairs.
 Although every life cycle is celebrated, emphasis on burial customs has been of much importance to the Kogi people.
 In this tribe, death is not viewed as a tragic event but as a "fulfillment of life".
 The burial process usually lasts approximately two hours and is performed without prayers and chants.
 To an outside viewer, the ritual might seem simple or without depth for such a spiritual tribe.
-What the viewer does not realize is that the funerary customs have philosophic concepts and deeper underlying meanings beyond the dimension of the western world.
+However, these funerary customs have philosophic concepts and deeper meanings beyond the dimension of the western world.

 Burial rites are an act of "cosmification".
 When a person dies, the Mamos return him/her back to the uterus of Mother Goddess.

 The list below dictates eight components of the burial ritual analyzed by anthropologist Gerardo Reichel-Dolmatoff.